Happiness in a teacup – Why drinking tea makes us happier?

 There is another interesting fact about the L-theanine.
-In some specific teas we can find bigger amount of it, in leaves of ancient, several hundred years old trees, or trees growing in high mountains.
-It is also more in the very first sprouts, or teas that are grown in the shade for a few weeks prior to harvest.
+In some specific teas, we can find a bigger amount of it, in leaves of ancient, several hundred years old trees, or trees growing in high mountains.
+It is also more in the very first sprouts or teas that are grown in the shade for a few weeks prior to harvest.
 The shading increases the plants’ chlorophyll levels and increases the production of L-theanine at the same time.
 Shade-grown green teas include matcha and gyokuro tea.

 Some data about the ratio of L-theanine: in a cup of black tea there is 24.2 mg of L-theanine, in a cup of green tea there is at least 7.9 mg, and a cup of shade-grown green tea may have as much as 46mg.
 Regardless of what science shows us, we should simply enjoy drinking the tea which we like.
 Naturally the more we like the tea, the more often we will drink it.
-Tea is not a medicine, but it is more like a good friend, who is always there for you, and provides cheerful heartwarming company.
+Tea is not a medicine, but it is more like a good friend, who is always there for you and provides cheerful heartwarming company.

 The Traditional answer

-The beneficial effect of tea was known much earlier, before science would discover L-theanine.
+The beneficial effect of tea was known much earlier before science would discover L-theanine.
 Classical Chinese literature talks about chaqi (in Chinese 茶氣).
 However, it is not exactly clear what is actually meant by the term chaqi, and it is often surrounded by mysticism.
 Jiaoran 皎然 was a famous Tang dynasty poet, and a good friend of Lu Yu 陸羽, the author of The Classic of Tea (762 ad.), the first tea literature work.
-There is a quotation from one of Jiaoran’s verses which describes the effect of tea in a poetic way.
-It is an example how we can understand chaqi.
+There is a quotation from one of Jiaoran’s verses that describes the effect of tea in a poetic way.
+It is an example of how we can understand chaqi.